Franklin Banner-Tribune

 The Franklin Banner-Tribune is a small bi-weekly newspaper which circulates in Franklin, the parish seat of St. Mary Parish, Louisiana.

-As of 2009, it had approximately 3,350 paid subscribers.
-It is owned by Morgan City Newspapers LLC.
+History

 The original newspaper dates to before the American Civil War.
 From 1950-1965, the Banner-Tribune was edited and published by Robert Angers, who thereafter founded Acadiana Profile magazine.
 During Angers' tenure, the newspaper was expanded from a weekly to a daily and won a large number of press association awards.
 Since Allan Von Werder took the helm the paper has struggled and cut back to printing twice a week.